Amorano/Jovimetrix-examples/node/PIXEL SWAP/PIXEL SWAP.md

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

-The Pixel Swap Node swaps pixel values between two input images based on the specified channel swizzle operations.
-Each channel of the output image is determined by a separate swizzle operation, allowing for flexible pixel manipulation and composition.
+Swap pixel values between two input images based on specified channel swizzle operations.
+Options include pixel inputs, swap operations for red, green, blue, and alpha channels, and constant values for each channel.
+The swap operations allow for flexible pixel manipulation by determining the source of each channel in the output image, whether it be from the first image, the second image, or a constant value.

 ![PIXEL SWAP](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/PIXEL%20SWAP/PIXEL%20SWAP.png)